 The Concurrent Notice is a notice to the public that the Recipient has conducted an environmental review and found that the project will have no significant environmental effects and intends to request from DCA release of funds.
-The public is given at least 15 days to comment before the Recipient requests release of funds.
+The public is given at least 15 days (not counting the day of publication) to comment before the Recipient requests release of funds.
 There is a provision for 30 days public comment and/or a Public Hearing for projects that are expected to generate local controversy.